OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:34

-Jesus answered, “I tell you, Peter, before the rooster crows today, you will deny three times that you know me.”
+Jesus replied, “I tell you, Peter, before the rooster crows today, you will deny three times that you know me.”

 ---